wildfly/quickstart/README.md

 Configure Maven
 -------------

-Maven configuration is dependent on whether you are running JBoss Enterprise Application Platform 6 or JBoss AS7.
+Maven configuration is dependent on whether you are using the JBoss Enterprise Application Platform 6 product version of the quickstarts or the JBoss AS7 community version of the quickstarts.

 <a id="eap6mavenconfig"></a>
 ### Configure Maven for JBoss Enterprise Application Platform 6